v012065/SpatialApplication/README.md

 The participant will then need to consent to data collection and begin the experiment by pressing a virtual button.
 They will then see a set of cubes and a disk appear on the desk.
 When they pick them up (they can grab them using the controllers, shown as a virtual hand) and move them off the table the cubes will become full sized email documents.
 Documents will stay visible as long as they are held, or a hand is touching.
 If the documents are released, they will stay in place and become cubes again until the participant places a hand within the cube.

-There is also a virtual monitor with a button to open a colouring palette.
-This can be used to colour the cubes a chosen colour by picking up and moving a virtual brush over the desired colour and then into a cube.
+There is also a virtual monitor with a button to open a colouring palette on the left hand.
+This can be used to colour the cubes a chosen colour by poking the desired colour on the palette with the right index finger and then into poking cube.
 The participant will be able to place the cubes in space and colour code them as desired.
 They will need to group them however they feel by the groupings of VR/AR, AI, Teaching and Spam.
-The experiment will be finished by inserting a disk into a computer under the desk, which will trigger collected data to be uploaded and a copy saved to the Quest.
-A User ID will be displayed on the monitor at the end of the session, after communicating with the server.

-Once complete the participant will be directed to fill in some questionnaires.
+The experiment will be finished by inserting a disk into the slot under the monitor, which will trigger collected data to be uploaded.
+If the upload is unsuccessful a copy of the data will be saved to the Quest.
+A User ID will be displayed on the monitor at the end of the session, after communicating with the server and prompt the participant to answer a questionnaire (this can be opened in the Quest browser by pressing a button or in any browser with the link above).
+If the experiment program is run again it will display the UserID provided originally and the questionnaire button, after putting on the AR glasses.

 **Collected Data**